aeshes/exe_packer/README.md

 This is PE-packer for protection from signature and bihaviour analysis.

 #Stub
 Runtime decriptor.
-Decrypts payload in memory and runs it restartig its own process (RunPE method, process injecting).
+Decrypts payload in memory and runs it restarting its own process (RunPE method, process injecting).

 #Builder
 Covers payload with protection.
 Usage: builder.exe payload.exe.